Ranks of mapping tori via the curve complex: The proof of Theorem

 A \emph{carrier graph} in a hyperbolic manifold $M $ is a map $f : X \longrightarrow M$, where $X$ is a connected finite graph, that induces a surjection on $\pi_1 $.
 Two carrier graphs $f: X\longrightarrow M $ and $g: Y\longrightarrow M $ are \emph {equivalent} if there is a homotopy equivalence $h:X\longrightarrow Y $ such that $g\circ h$ is homotopic to $f $.
 Note that any generating set for $\pi_1 M $ gives, for instance, a carrier graph whose domain is a wedge of circles.
 This map induces a bijection between Nielsen equivalence classes of generating sets (see \S \ref {introduction}) and equivalence classes of carrier graphs as above.

 As long as a carrier graph $f$ is rectifiable, the hyperbolic metric on $M$ pulls back to a path (pseudo)-metric on $X$, which we use to measure the lengths of the edges of $X$.
-We'll say that $f $ has \emph {minimal length} if its total edge length is that most that of any other equivalent carrier graph $Y \longrightarrow M$.
-(Everything that follows also works for a weaker notion of minimality, in which there are no length-reducing `edge moves', see \S \ref {edgemovesection}.)
+We'll say that $f $ has \emph {minimal length} if its total edge length is at most that of any other equivalent carrier graph $Y \longrightarrow M$.
 Arzela-Ascoli's theorem implies that any equivalence class of carrier graphs has a minimal length representative.

 White \cite {Whiteinjectivity} has shown that the geometry of a minimal length carrier graph is well-behaved: for instance, $X$ is trivalent and the edges of $X$ map to geodesic segments in $ M$ that connect at $2\pi/3$-angles.
 Using these features, he showed that any minimal length carrier graph has a cycle with total edge length less than some constant depending on $\rank(\pi_1 X)$.
 An even stronger statement was proved in \cite{Biringergeometry}: any minimal length carrier graph $f :X \to M$ is filtered by subgraphs each of which has bounded length `relative to' the previous subgraph.